 Ayush Raina is a first year PhD student in the Department of Mechanical Engineering.
 He has completed his Bachelors of Technology from the Indian Institute of Technology Jodhpur in 2017.
 He was a student trainee at the Mercedes Benz Research & Development India.
 He is now part of the IDI Group advised by Dr. Jonathan Cagan (Professor of Mechanical Engineering) and Dr. Kenneth Kotovsky (Professor of Psychology).
 His research interests pertain to the field of Design Automation and investigating methodologies of integrating machine learning into engineering design synthesis.

-Kosa Goucher-Lambert is a PhD candidate in the Department of Mechanical Engineering, advised by Dr. Jonathan Cagan.
-Kosa received his B.A. in Physics from Occidental College in 2011, and his M.S. in Mechanical Engineering from Carnegie Mellon University in 2014.
-Kosa is the recipient of the NSF Graduate Research Fellowship and 2014 ASME IDETC Design Theory and Methodology Best Paper Award.
-His current research explores multi-attribute decision making involving sustainability in both product preference judgments and product design using a variety of research techniques, including functional magnetic resonance imaging (fMRI).
+Kosa Goucher-Lambert is a Postdoctoral Research Associate in the Department of Mechanical Engineering, advised by Dr. Jonathan Cagan and Dr. Kenneth Kotovsky (CMU Psychology).
+Kosa received his B.A. in Physics from Occidental College in 2011, and his M.S. and PhD in Mechanical Engineering from Carnegie Mellon University in 2014 and 2017, respectively.
+Kosa is the recipient of the NSF Graduate Research Fellowship and 2014 ASME IDETC Design Theory and Methodology Best Paper Award, and 2015 and 2017 International Conference on Engineering Design Reviewers Favorite Award.
+Currently, he is investigating analogical reasoning and creativity within design teams using behavioral and computational approaches.

 - Manish Agarwal, Supporting Automated Design Generation: Function Based Shape Grammars and Insightful Optimization (9/99) - now Senior Vice President at AXA Equitable Life Insurance Co